Income taxes in Russia are levied at a variable rate depending on residency status. This guide explains everything you need to know.

 Income taxes in Russia are paid in rubles at the rate applicable to each income category.

-Social security contributions in Russia comprise mandatory insurance contributions for pension insurance, social insurance, and medical insurance for each employee, as well as via contributions for mandatory social insurance against occupational accidents and diseases.
+Social security contributions in Russia comprise mandatory insurance contributions for Russian pension insurance, Russian social insurance, and Russian medical insurance for each employee, as well as via contributions for mandatory social insurance against occupational accidents and diseases.
 These are paid by companies and individual entrepreneurs, as well as by individuals employing other individuals.
 No mandatory contributions are payable by employees.

 Who pays income taxes in Russia?